Craggs' Hat Trick Powers 5-3 Walleye Win Over Wings

 What Happened:

-Sam Craggs' pure hat trick in the third period led the Walleye past the Wings on Labatt Hockey Night in Toledo.
+Sam Craggs' natural hat trick in the third period led the Walleye past the Wings on Labatt Hockey Night in Toledo.

 Jan Bednar split the iron for the Walleye.
 Jacob Graves and Riley McCourt skated the blue line while Brandon Hawkins, Trenton Bliss and Mitch Lewandowski led the Toledo attack.